 Want to Learn More About Related Industries?

 The hospitality industry is part of the travel industry, and the hotel industry is part of the hospitality industry.
-All these industries have in common that they are large service industries worldwide and increasingly important in the modern age.
+All these industries have in common is that they are large service industries worldwide and are increasingly important in the modern age.
 But what is the difference between the travel and tourism industry?
 And what are all hospitality sectors within the hospitality industry?
 In the following articles, you learn more about related industries.

 More Tips to Grow Your Business